Topical Anaesthetic Creams

 EMLA and AMETOP are used for any external Piercings and Implants.
 Orajel can be used for Oral Piercings and Modifications such as Tongue Splits.
 Always read the instructions included with the product.

-Anaesthetic cream is a requirement for Ear Lobe Repair and Ear Re-shaping – we will not perform the procedure if you arrive for your appointment without having applied the cream as directed below.
+Anaesthetic cream is a requirement for Ear Lobe Repair – we will not perform the procedure if you arrive for your appointment without having applied the cream as directed below.
+Because the cream takes 2 hours to be fully effective, we cannot apply this in the studio as it would double your appointment time.

 For external application only.